thefooliest/kast-task-manager/SOLUTION.md

 ### Backend
 - **Token storage** — Currently JWTs are stateless.
 Adding a `tokens` table to track issued tokens would enable proper token revocation on logout and mass invalidation if the secret key is compromised.
 This is important for incident response — without it, a leaked secret key means all tokens are valid until they expire.
 - **Registration endpoint** — Currently relies on seeded users.
 Adding registration with email validation would be a natural next step.
+- **Task dependencies** — Currently does not have a way to set task dependencies.
+This functionality would be useful for critical path analysis.
 - **Refresh tokens** — Current JWT setup uses only access tokens.
 A refresh token flow would improve security and UX.
 - **WebSocket notifications** — Currently the frontend polls for unread count every 30 seconds.
 WebSockets or Server-Sent Events would provide real-time push notifications without polling overhead.